commit 611b65f (2025-10-08 10:55:50 -0400) Torsten Scholak: wip

 The key economic differentiator between strategies is how the success rate and the cost structure evolve over time.
 We model this evolution explicitly as a time series:

-type SuccessRate = Rational -- between 0 and 1 (0% to 100%)
+type SuccessRate = Scalar -- dimensionless, between 0 and 1 (0% to 100%)

-type DataAdvantage = Rational -- between 0 and 1 (0% to 100%)
+type DataAdvantage = Scalar -- dimensionless, between 0 and 1 (0% to 100%)

 -- | Usage is the number of tasks per time unit

-type Usage = Quantity Rational
+type Usage = Quantity Scalar

 data State = State

-{ deployment :: Deployment -- ^ current deployment strategy
+{ deployment :: !Deployment -- ^ current deployment strategy

-, usage :: Usage -- ^ current usage in tasks per second
+, usage :: !Usage -- ^ current usage in tasks per time unit

-, successRate :: SuccessRate -- ^ current success rate
+, successRate :: !SuccessRate -- ^ current success rate (0 to 1)

-, dataAdvantage :: DataAdvantage -- ^ current data advantage
+, dataAdvantage :: !DataAdvantage -- ^ current data advantage (0 to 1)

 }